appcelerator-modules/ti.omniture/documentation/index.md

 Provides access to the Omniture tracking and analytics service.

+## Getting Started

+View the [Configuring Apps to Use Modules](https://wiki.appcelerator.org/display/guides/Configuring+Apps+to+Use+Modules) page for instructions on getting started with using this module in your application.

 ## Accessing the Ti.Omniture Module

 To access this module from JavaScript, you would do the following: